Login

 EORs in Germany

 However, unlike many other countries and jurisdictions, Germany’s EOR equivalent comes with a time limitation of 18 months per employee.
 That’s to say, after 18 months, a foreign business can no longer retain a given team member through the labor leasing company.
 Instead, the business must either let the individual go or hire them directly through its own local business structure.
+Understanding the minutia of German labor law is vital for ensuring German employees receive proper minimum wage, paid leave, and severance pay requirements.

 Extending the 18-month EOR Rule in Germany